 24 Then He said: "Assuredly I say to you, no prophet is welcome in his hometown.
 25 Further, I can assure you that there were many widows in Israel in the days of Elijah, when the sky was shut for three years and six months and a severe famine came over all the land; 26 yet Elijah was not sent to any of them, but to a widow woman in Sarepta, near Sidon.
-27 And there were many lepers in Israel in the time of the prophet Elisha, yet not one of them was cleansed-just Naaman the Syrian."3

-28 Well, upon hearing these things everyone in the synagogue was filled with fury,4 29 and rising up they drove Him out of the town and took Him to the brow of the hill on which the town was built,5 in order to throw Him off the cliff.
-30 But He, passing through the middle of them, went on His way.6
+27 And there were many lepers in Israel in the time of the prophet Elisha, yet not one of them was cleansed-just Naaman the Syrian."1 with fury,1 29 and rising up they drove Him out of the town and took Him to the brow of the hill on which the town was built,2 in order to throw Him off the cliff.
+30 But He, passing through the middle of them, went on His way.3